chickensopas/GettingAndCleaningData_CourseProject/CodeBook.md

 *`means`: intermediate table for computing means per subject, per activity\
 *`means_summary`: tidy dataset containing the average of each variable for each activity and each subject\
 \
-The Averages_tidydataset.txt file contains the following variables *`Subject`: Column 1, Subject number, from 1 -30\
+The Averages_tidydataset.txt file contains the following variables:\
+*`Subject`: Column 1, Subject number, from 1 -30\
 *`Activity`: Column 2, Activity performed by the subject during the observation (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying\
 *Average Measurements: Columns 3 - 81, Means and standards deviations of the quantities observed from the original dataset\

 ## Transformations
 * The test and training datasets were merged into one dataset\
 * The resulting table was then filtered to contain only means and standard devivations, apart from the subject and activity columns